 When you register or apply to use our Services we may also collect information about you to assess your creditworthiness.

-This information may be collected:
+This information will be collected:

 We will also continue to exchange information about you with credit reference agencies on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 Credit reference agencies will share your information with other organisations.